Sanda1107/Applied_Machine_Learning_CVEdataset/README.md

 This project uses machine learning and deep learning models to predict CVSS vulnerability scores using the NVD dataset.

+## Using the code
+1. Download or clone the repository
+2. Open the notebook in Google Colab
+3. Run all cells to train and evaluate the models

+## Project Structure
+├── README.md # This file
+├── code/ # Entier code
+├── saved models/ # Saved ML/DL models

 ## Models Used
 - Gradient Boosting​
 - XGBoost​